Watch our Online Orientation Seminar!

 For schools or organizations with Site Coordinators (called Team Administrators in the FIRST system), the site coordinator can register the team then invite the coaches to join the team.
 Otherwise, one of the coaches can register the team.
 Each coach will need to make their own FIRST account and join the team.
-Teams will not be allowed to pay the Team Registration Fee or purchase any LEGO products until at least two coaches agree to the Youth Protection Program rules and completed the required screening.
+Teams will be able to purchase materials and pay registration fees, however they will not be able to manage rosters until they have two screen coaches.

 Teams will receive their official Team Number once they have paid the Team Registration Fee.

-Once the team has registered with FIRST and has completed the screening requirements, they will be contacted by Central Valley Robotics to register in TeamConnect.
-TeamConnect is a locally built web application that manages team information, form submission, event registration, and more for teams in the Central California area.
+Once the team has registered with FIRST and has completed the screening requirements, they will be contacted by Central Valley Robotics to register in MyCVR.
+MyCVR is a locally built web application that manages team information, form submission, event registration, and more for teams in the Central California area.

-Coaches can access TeamConnect by clicking this link: https://teamconnect.cvrobotics.org/.
+Coaches can access MyCVR by clicking this link: https://my.cvrobotics.org/.